 He lives in Ashford, Connecticut.

 Rojcewicz 1986), to bring some conceptual order

 to a disparate array of paranormal and transcendental

-tended to be associated with
+tended to be associated with distinct and somewhat

-in this set of non-ordinary occurrences are such phenomena as
+non-ordinary occurrences are such phenomena as

 (traditionally the province of parapsychology),

 (near-death studies, medicine),

 among subsets of these experiences, both in terms

 recognized, but so far there has been no sustained

 these experiential domains or to foster their comparative

 study, despite some expressions of interest in such

 Ring and Agar 1986).